bredigital/wordpress-generator/readme.md

 This is intended for internal classic hosting. **This is not production-ready software.**

+## Download
+Pre-made setups can be found on the [releases page][r], as `wordpress-generator-x.x.zip`.
+Simply extract into the root of your desired web directory, rename `.env.example` to `.env` and configure as desired.

+Database is not currently setup for you, please run [this script][rd] on your database in the meantime.

 ## Setup
 Setup requires [Composer][c].
 Run composer install in the main directory to grab the vendor dependencies.
 After this, make a copy of the `env.example` file (just